Universality in driven open quantum matter: Equilibrium vs. nonequilibrium stationary states

 with the Bose or Fermi distribution function $n_{\zeta}(\omega) = \left.
 1 \middle/ \left( \e^{\beta \omega} - \zeta \right) \right.$, where as above $\zeta = 1$ for bosons and $\zeta = -1$ for fermions.
 In a stationary state, the Green's functions in Eq.~\eqref{eq:Greens-functions} depend only on the difference of time arguments.
 Then, the Fourier transform, e.g., of the Keldysh Green's function, is defined as $G^K(\omega) = \int_{-\infty}^{\infty} \diff t \, \e^{\imag \omega t} G^K(t)$.

-Studying the response to perturbations that couple to products of bosonic or fermionic operators leads to generalizations of the FDT for higher-order correlation functions, and the validity of the full hierarchy of generalized FDTs can be taken as the defining property of thermal equilibrium.
+Studying the response to perturbations that couple to products of bosonic or fermionic operators leads to generalizations of the FDR for higher-order correlation functions, and the validity of the full hierarchy of generalized FDRs can be taken as the defining property of thermal equilibrium.
 Clearly, this definition is not very practical and one may rely instead on an equivalent symmetry criterion.